idlewan/vertigo-tabs/README.md

 - Style customization.
 Bigger tabs, border between them, close button...
 This would need an option page to be implemented beforehand.
 Motivated people, please jump in.
-- Scroll current tab into view when changing tabs
-- Scroll to have new tab into view when opening new tabs

 ## To Not Do (yet)
 - Hide the original horizontal tab bar by default.
 Waiting on